+MALBA.
 The fabulous Museum of Latin American Art of Buenos Aires (MALBA) is one of the cornerstones of the city's cultural life.
-Its centerpiece is businessman and founder Eduardo Constantini's collection of more than 220 works of 19th- and 20th-century Latin-American art in the main first-floor gallery.
+Its centerpiece is businessman and founder Eduardo Constantini's collection of more than 220 works of 19th- and 20th-century Latin American art in the main first-floor gallery.

 Argentine Art.
-Argentina's undisputed modern master is Antonio Berni, represented by a poptastic collage called The Great Temptation (1962) and the bizarre sculpture Voracity or Ramona's Nightmare (1964), both featuring the eccentric prostitute Ramona, a character Berni created in this series of works criticizing consumer society.
-Works by local greats Liliana Porter, Marta Minujín, Guillermo Kuitca, and Alejandro Kuropatwa form the end of the permanent collection.
+Argentina's undisputed modern master is Antonio Berni, represented by a poptastic collage called The Great Temptation (1962) and the bizarre sculpture Voracity or Ramona's Nightmare (1964): both feature the eccentric prostitute Ramona, a character Berni created in this series of works criticizing consumer society.
+Pieces by local greats Liliana Porter, Marta Minujín, Guillermo Kuitca, and Alejandro Kuropatwa form the end of the permanent collection.

 Temporary Exhibitions.
-World-class temporary exhibitions are held on the second floor two or three times a year, and two small basement galleries show art by cutting-edge locals.
+World-class temporary exhibitions are held on the second floor two or three times a year, and two small basement galleries show art by cutting-edge Argentines.

 Tips and Trivia